CyberCasquatch/cybercasquatch.github.io/Resources-page.md

 ---

 _This page is used to store resources for various types of use cases and gathered from many different types of projects that I have completed.
-I have found these resources useful and so have tried to list & group them appropriately._
+I have found these resources useful and have tried to list & group them appropriately._

 ### GENERAL
 * [Security Certification Roadmap - Paul Jerimy Media](https://pauljerimy.com/security-certification-roadmap/)